Slicer/teem/src/hex/README.txt

-I wrote these as freely distributable (non-copyleft) programs for doing the hex encoding which is an optional encoding in the nrrd library in teem.
-The (convoluted) reason is that the only encodings that are *required* of non-teem nrrd readers and writers are raw and ascii.
+I wrote these as freely distributable (non-copyleft) programs for doing the hex encoding which is an optional encoding in the nrrd library in Teem.
+The (convoluted) reason is that the only encodings that are *required* of non-Teem nrrd readers and writers are raw and ascii.
 All other encodings should be able to be handled by stand-alone tools (such as gzip/gunzip for zlib compression, and bzip/bunzip2 for bzip compress).
 Yet, a google search didn't reveal